Calamine Lotion for Babies: Uses, Safety And Side Effects

 Image: Shutterstock

-Calamine lotion helps in soothing and coating the skin that is irritated due to insect bite (7).
+Calamine lotion helps soothe and coat the skin that is irritated due to insect bites, such as bug bites or flea bites on babies (7).

 8. Chickenpox blisters